DaveBackus/Data_Bootcamp_Book/pandas-input.md

 The first line computes the new variable `y1` as the ratio of `x1` to `x2`.
 The second computes `y2` as the sum of `x2` and `x3`.

-The dataframe now includes both of these variables.
-The statement `print('\n', df)` gives us
+These statements do two things:  they perform the calculation on the right, and they assign it to the variable on the left.
+The second step adds the new variables to the dataframe.
+The statement `print('\n', df)` now gives us

 ```python
        name  x1  x2   x3        y1    y2